jazzify/humanify-server/apps/image_processing/src/README.md

 ## Key Components

-- **`constants.py`**: Defines public constants and enums related to image transformations.
-- **`data_models.py`**: Expose public data structures for image transformations and their configuration.
-- **`services.py`**: Provides high-level functions to interact with the image processing capabilities.
-- **`processing/` directory**: Contains the core logic for image manipulation.
 - **`transformations.py`**: Implements the actual image transformation logic using the Pillow (PIL) library.
 - **`transformers.py`**: Defines different strategies for applying transformations.
     - `ImageMultiProcessTransformer`: Applies transformations in parallel using a process pool, suitable for a large number of independent transformations.
     - `ImageSequentialTransformer`: Applies transformations one by one in sequence.
     - `ImageChainTransformer`: Applies transformations sequentially, where the output of one transformation becomes the input for the next.
 - **`managers.py`**: Manages the overall image processing workflow.
     - `ImageLocalManager`: Manages transformations for images stored locally on the filesystem.
 It opens the image, applies transformations using a specified transformer, and saves the resulting images to a structured directory.
 - **`data_models.py` (within `processing/`)**: Defines internal data structures used during the transformation process, such as `InternalImageTransformationFilters` which are direct mappings to PIL's internal representations.
 - **`utils.py`**: Provides utility functions for converting between user-facing data models and internal representations.

 ## How it Works (Example Flow from `apps.places.tasks.py`)